-Every person has a legal right to access government information in the ACT.
-This means our agency pro-actively releases government information.
+Every person has a legal right to access ACT Government information.
+This means our agency proactively releases government information.
 There are also a number of ways you can request access to information that we have not published.
 Below we explain what sort of information our agency holds, what we already publish and how you can access other information.